 - Health & Wellbeing

-Each action is allocated either 5, 10 or 15 points and the team decides which actions to complete; the total number of points a team achieves will determine whether they receive a ‘working towards Bronze’ accreditation, or a Bronze, Silver, Gold or Platinum award.
+Each action is allocated either 5, 10 or 15 points, and the team decides which actions to complete.
+The total number of points a team achieves will determine whether they receive a “working towards Bronze” accreditation, or an award: Bronze, Silver, Gold or Platinum.

-As well as completing actions, teams have the option to implement their own projects; they can receive up to 50 points for each project.
-To do this, teams will need to read the Briefing Document, submit a Project Plan for approval, undertake their project and complete a Project Case Study.
+As well as completing actions, teams have the option to implement their own projects, and they can receive up to 50 points for each project.

 One of the most important aspects of Green Impact is the audits, which are carried out my trained students in October.